AwesomeCronk/uPyFile/README.md

 ## Building

 Compiling requires the Python packages `nuitka` and `pySerial`.
-The folders `uPyFile.build` and `uPyFile.dist` will be created (or `install.build` and `install.dist` if compiling the installer).
+The folders `uPyFile.build` and `uPyFile.dist` will be created.
 They can safely be ignored or deleted.
-Compiling the installer is not necessary unless it has been modified.

 ### Linux